-I am an Assistant Professor of Education at Harvard University in the Graduate School of Education.
+I am an Associate Professor at Harvard University in the Graduate School of Education.
 My research is primarily concerned with the ways in which learning environments -- in and out of school, online and face-to-face -- can be designed to support young people’s development as computational creators.
 I completed my PhD at the MIT Media Lab in 2012, where I was a member of the Lifelong Kindergarten research group.
 I also hold a BSc in computer science and mathematics, a BEd in the same areas, and an MA in curriculum studies -- all from the University of British Columbia in Vancouver, Canada.

 My work is situated at the intersection of computing, communities, and constructionism.